 - Ability to export code: There is no "export to code" button with Bubble – the app logic is hosted within their platform.
 However, you can integrate the software with external databases and APIs either in the initial build, or as part of a transition to another tech stack.

 - Ability to export data: With the Bubble platform, you can always download all of your data and put it into a different system, or use an API to connect it to something else.
 Your data is very easily portable, meaning you won’t get trapped there.

-While Bubble is still faster and easier than traditional development, it has a higher learning curve than some off-the-shelf no-code tools.
+While Bubble.io is still faster and easier than traditional development, it has a higher learning curve than some off-the-shelf no-code tools.

-If you’re looking for an outside Bubble developer to help you build your custom app fast, Airdev can help.
-We arethe largest and most highly-rated Bubble agency globally.
+If you’re looking for outside Bubble app development help to build your custom app fast, Airdev can help.
+We are the largest and most highly-rated Bubble agency globally.
 Read Airdev's reviews from real clients here.

 If you need to launch a custom, production-grade app fast, contact us about your project today!